ekazaev/route-composer/README.md

 #### 2. Finder

-Finder helps router to **find out if a particular view controller is already present** in view controller stack.
+Finder helps router to **find out if a particular view controller is already present** in view controller graph.
 All the finder instances should conform to `Finder` protocol.

 ```swift